WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Washington Court Records Public?

-The Washington Public Records Act is the general name for a series of laws that guarantees access to government bodies’ public records at various levels in Washington.
+Yes.
+The Washington Public Records Act is the general name for a series of laws that guarantees access to government bodies' public records at various levels in Washington.
 The State of Washington voters adopted it in 1972.
-This law ensures that individuals may request any government agency records without providing a statement of purpose.
+This law ensures that individuals may request government agency records without providing a statement of purpose.
 In keeping with the law, Washington Court Records are public records and can be requested by any member of the public.

 How Do I Find Court Records in Washington?

 The first step to take when trying to obtain court records in Washington is to send in requests to the courthouse where the case was filed.
-This request can be initiated by mail or emails, in person, or via an online portal.
+This request can be initiated by mail or email, in person, or via an online portal.
 Typically, court records are maintained by the Office of the Court Clerk.

 To request court records by mail or email, requesters may obtain the court’s mail or e-mail information via the Court Directory.
 Such information may also be accessed via the local courts’ websites.
 For online access to court records, requesters may visit the Odyssey Portal.
 The Odyssey web portal is a Superior Courts Management System implemented by the Washington Administrative Office of the Courts in 2008.